FAKE Meat Is The Real Deal

 Many sports stars are following a trend in “addition by subtraction” and incorporating that into their training regiments.
 In order to maintain healthy playing weights, and reduce mid-season burnout, the best athletes are drastically reducing their carbs intake, cutting excess alcohol, skipping dessert and some are even dropping meats altogether!
 The challenge in the past has been that these athletes actually require more in terms of raw nutrition than the average American (who already consumes more than the average global citizen).
 Now brands like Impossible & Beyond are giving athletes and everyday consumers the options they need to make the right lifestyle choices for their lives.

 They’ve developed groundbreaking ways to simulate the look and feel of meats (and other animal based foods) in order to “pass them off” as meat.
-Beyond Meats have been on the market for some time, while back in July, the FDA approved grocery sales for Impossible Burgers.
+Beyond Meats has been on the market for some time, while back in July 2019, the FDA approved grocery sales for Impossible Burgers.
 And the results?
 Brilliant!

 You can season* these as you would some lean ground beef, toss in any add-ins and cheeses (dairy or non) as you would to spice some some ground lamb or keep it meat-and-cheese pure as you might some ground bison.
 As long as you don’t overcook, they’ll come out right.
 There is a difference in taste/consistency between the brands so it would be best to try both and see what works for you and your family’s palette.
-There is a slight aftertaste to the “bleeding burger” especially when cooked too far past medium but, it blends when eaten as a complete burger and is still this writer’s preferred fake meat overall.
+There is a slight aftertaste to the “bleeding burger” especially when cooked too far past medium but, it blends when eaten as a complete burger.

 - Your diet will dictate if the end result is all-vegan or a blend.